saturn72/AnyEntity/README.md

-"# AnyEntity"
+# AnyEntity

-AnyEntityt is asp.cet core abstraction on top of EntityFramework that provide Strict RESTful interface to communicate with database.
+AnyEntity is asp.net core abstraction on top of EntityFramework that provide Strict RESTful interface to communicate with database.